rachelplusplus/image-encoder-comparison/README.md

 install all of the requirements listed above and then run `./generate_plots.sh`.
 This will generate all of the relevant graphs in a directory called `graphs/`.

-### A note on SVT-AV1-PSY
+### A note on SVT-AV1-HDR

-The scripts here assume that SVT-AV1-PSY is installed in a way which replaces the stock SVT-AV1, so it can be run using `avifenc -c svt`.
-This means that it isn't possible to run the regular SVT-AV1 and SVT-AV1-PSY encodes in the same pass of the `generate_plots.sh` script.

-So the actual reproduction process is:
+The encode script currently uses your system's installed version of libavif.
+Unfortunately, this means that it cannot support both SVT-AV1 and SVT-AV1-HDR at the same time, and a workaround is needed.

+To generate proper results for both encoders, the following process must be followed:

-* Install the dependencies above, including stock SVT-AV1
+* Install the dependencies above, including stock SVT-AV1 from your package manager
-* Edit `generate_plots.sh` to set `RUN_ENCODES=1`, `GENERATE_GRAPHS=0`, and `HAVE_SVT_AV1_PSY=0`
+* Edit `generate_plots.sh` to set `RUN_ENCODES=1`, `GENERATE_GRAPHS=0`, and `HAVE_SVT_AV1_HDR=0`
 * Run `./generate_plots.sh`
-* Install SVT-AV1-PSY
+* Install SVT-AV1-HDR *over* the system-provided SVT-AV1
 * Edit `generate_plots.sh` to set `GENERATE_GRAPHS=1` and `HAVE_SVT_AV1_PSY=1`
 * Rerun `./generate_plots.sh`
+* Reinstall the stock version of SVT-AV1 if desired

 ## Using individual scripts